prohibited by Gaddafi (and by the current governments)

 older than the colonial map, shows there was no Egypt, just a huge expanse of

-land known to classical geographers and historians as Libya, to the extent
+land known to classical geographers and historians as Libya, extending

 through the western gates (Tripolitania and Tunisia), they adopted the